thanos-io/thanos/docs/components/bucket.md

                            Block IDs to verify (and optionally repair) only.
 If none is specified, all blocks will be verified.
                            Repeated field
+  --delete-delay=0s        Duration after which blocks marked for deletion would be deleted permanently from source bucket by compactor component.
+                           If delete-delay is non zero, blocks will be marked for deletion and compactor component is required to delete blocks from source bucket.
+                           If delete-delay is 0, blocks will be deleted straight away.
+Use this if you want to get rid of or move the block immediately.
+                           Note that deleting blocks immediately can cause query failures, if store gateway still has the block loaded, or compactor is ignoring the deletion because it's compacting the block at the same time.
 ```

 ### ls